jordoreed/tucunare/README.md

 ## Heads Up
 Tucunaré is a simple 3D rendering engine intended as an academic learning tool.
 If you want to render real-time 3D graphics, please use something like [WebGL](https://get.webgl.org/).

+## Live Example
+Go [here](https://badaspen.github.io/tucunare/example.html) to see the live demo in action and [here](https://github.com/badaspen/tucunare/blob/master/example.html) for the code.

 ## Quickstart
 Note: The quickstart assumes a basic understanding of 3D graphics pipelines